 Q: I really want to participate, but I don’t have any robot-related skills.
 What should I do?

 A: For details, refer to the RoboMaster 2019 Robotics Summer Camp Learning Tracks Reference.

-Q: I am a middle school student, can I register for the high school Summer camp?
+Q: I am a middle school student, can I register for the high school winter/Summer camp?